kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 ## Currently Reading

 ## On the shelf:

 - Cracking the coding interview
 - Python cookbook
 - PyImage Search Computer Vision
 - Machine learning Pipelines
+ - On Writing: A Memoir of the Craft - Stephen King

 ## Wish List

-- Pragmatic Programmer
 - EPI
-- Clean Coder - Robert C Martin
-- Clean Code
-- On Writing: A Memoir of the Craft - Stephen King
 - How to win friends and Influence People
 - High sschool English grammar and Composition
 - Good English - How to writie it